Fast expectation-maximization algorithms for spatial generalized linear mixed models: Summary

 Maximum likelihood inference has not been as popular as Bayesian inference for SGLMMs, at least in part because of computational issues.
 We hope that the methodology we develop here, which addresses inference for a large class of models, including both latent Gaussian process and Gaussian Markov random field models, will allow researchers to routinely fit SGLMMs using maximum likelihood inference.
 We do not believe that this will entirely replace Bayesian approaches as Bayesian models allow for a greater range of flexibility in terms of adding additional hierarchies, handling missing data, and combining information from multiple variables routinely.
 However, for a wide range of problems, the class of SGLMMs for which we have developed a computationally efficient set of methods here, maximum likelihood inference may now be a convenient and viable option.

-\textbf{Acknowledgements} We would like to thank Dr. Candace Berrett for providing us the land type data.
-This work was partially supported by the NSF through (1) DMS-1418090, (2) DMS-1638521 and (3) cooperative agreement GEO1240507, and NIH through (4) R01GM123007.
-MH was partially supported by (1), (3) and (4); YG was partially supported by (1) and (2).
+Furthermore, because the work on practical EM algorithms for SGLMMs and other models with high-dimensional dependent latent variables has been somewhat limited, we hope that our work suggests directions for future work on scalable EM-type algorithms for such problems.